EUCAIM/upv-node-workstation-images/usage-guide.md

 then click on "More" to go to the details, dropdown "Actions" and you will see the item "Use on Apps Dashboard".
 This way the "Dataset list" field will be filled automatically.

-Finally, read carefully the "Installation Notes" and, when the deployment is "Ready" with one or more pods (usually it takes few seconds, but depending on demand up to a minute), then you can go to the guacamole link and there you will see the connection to your desktop.
+Finally, after you push the "DEPLOY" button, read carefully the "Installation Notes" and, when the deployment is "Ready" with one or more pods
+(usually it takes few seconds, but depending on demand up to a minute), then you can go to the guacamole link and there you will see the connection to your desktop.

 ![Deployment ready and access link](usage-guide-other/img/deployment-ready-and-access-link.png)

-You can deploy and delete a desktop in the CHAIMELEON platform as many times as you considers.
+You can deploy and delete a desktop in the CHAIMELEON platform as many times as you consider.
 Each deployment using one or more datasets will be logged in the Tracer Service.
 But you can have only one active desktop at a time.
 Keep in mind a desktop may be removed automatically if you don't connect to it for more than 7 days.